saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 GitHub is a website that allows people to share and collaborate on software projects.
 All projects on GitHub use a version control system called [Git](https://git-scm.com/).
 For the purposes of _using_ our tool's, it's enough to know that GitHub will be:

-- Where you go to download the project
+- Where you'll be downloading projects from
 - How you will recieve updates

 ## Why Use It?